albertogg/albertogg.github.com/_drafts/introduction-to-http-testing-in-go.md

 This post will be focused on a very basic introduction to HTTP testing in Go.
-Our goal will be to test a handler named `helloHandler` that responds with a custom header, and a `Hello World!` body.
+Our goal will be to test a handler named `helloHandler` that responds with a custom header, a `Hello World!` body and only use Go build in Packages.

 ## Creating the helloHandler